 Best guided tours of Phoenix

-Beyond being a great hub for outdoor adventure, downtown Tempe boasts many restaurants, breweries, and coffee shops that cater to w die variety of tastes.
+Downtown Tempe boasts many restaurants, breweries, and coffee shops that cater to w die variety of tastes.
 Spend the afternoon at Ghost Ranch, The Social Hall (don’t miss the ‘Get Together Tempe’ mural!), or Four Peaks Brewing before heading to Mill Avenue for Tempe’s famous nightlife scene.

 If you are visiting in summer, don’t forget to check out Big Surf Waterpark a short distance from Mill Avenue.
 This place is known as the home to the third-largest wave park in the country and provides a great retreat during hot summer months.